 Fewer than 50 years ago, an entire room of computer equipment was required to accomplish the basic functions of today's smartwatch.
 The advances in hardware could not have been possible without tandem advancements in the methods and theories applied to analyzing, organizing, and capitalizing on information.
 From app development to advanced theoretical mathematics, computer scientists influence the future course of the global river of data.

 Become a cyber superhero.
 Technology and the sustained flow of information now touch every part of our daily lives.
 Attacks on our interconnected financial networks, utility systems, and lines of communication, if successful, can be crippling to the pulse of organized society.
-Concern about the global threat of cyber-terrorism led the Volgenau School to design the only degree of its kind in the country.
-A BS in Cyber Security Engineering focuses on safeguarding existing systems and building resilient new ones.
+Concern about the global threat of cyber-terrorism led the Volgenau School of Engineering to design the only degree of its kind in the country.
+A BS in cyber security engineering focuses on safeguarding existing systems and building resilient new ones.

 Electrical engineering is a major field of modern technology.
 Electrical engineers research, develop, design, produce, and operate of a wide variety of devices and systems.
 From small integrated circuits and microwave and laser devices, to large communication systems electrical engineers work with radar, robots, large telecommunication networks, and power networks.